 Cons

 You describe what you want in plain language, and the assistant builds, edits, and analyzes your spreadsheet in place.
-It can create new sheets from scratch, clean messy data, write and fix formulas, trace errors across tabs, and generate charts.
+It can create new sheets from scratch, clean messy data, write and fix formulas, trace errors across large multi-tab files, and generate charts.
 Before making changes, it explains what it plans to do and asks for confirmation.
+OpenAI also shipped financial data integrations alongside it, so the sidebar can pull market and company data into a model.

-Best for: ChatGPT subscribers who want spreadsheet-native AI analysis inside Excel.
+Best for: ChatGPT users who want spreadsheet-native AI analysis and work in both Excel and Google Sheets.

 Pros

-• Powered by GPT-5.4 with long context support
+- Powered by GPT-5.5 with long context support

 Cons